mat7ias/RNCBot/README.md

 ### Running a Raiden Full Node

 To run a full Raiden node, follow the [workshop](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs).
-If you happen to be on Windows, [this community video](https://youtu.be/RpaAS64dI6k) shows starting a node WSL.
+If you happen to be on Windows, [this community video](https://youtu.be/RpaAS64dI6k) shows starting a node with WSL.
 You can skip signing up for Infura on Goerli by starting the node with instead of Infura
 ```
 --eth-rpc-endpoint https://rpc.slock.it/goerli
 ```